xmidt-org/docs/content/docs/introduction/overview.md

 behind firewalls, NATs or other infrastructure you need to operate, Xmidt can be a good match.
 The CPE devices do not need to expose services like telnet, SSH, SNMP or others that can be compromised.
-Instead, the Xmidt client (Parodus) reaches out to your cloud via a known URL and securely ensure it is connected only to your cluster.
+Instead, the Xmidt client (Parodus) reaches out to your cloud via a known URL and securely ensures it is connected only to your cluster.

 Xmidt provides a highly scalable and cost effective solution to device management.